desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 the Signaling Name should support sharding of Child names, i.e., be separated into a couple of labels.

-## Bootstrapping of DNSSEC Delegations
+## Bootstrapping a DNSSEC Delegation

 {#signalingrecords}
 ### Signaling Records